The True Cost of Google Ads: What Small Businesses Need to Know

 After 15 years managing campaigns for UK small businesses, here are the most effective ways we have found to reduce costs without sacrificing results:

-1. Use exact match and phrase match keywords — Broad match keywords waste budget on irrelevant searches.
-Switching to more targeted match types typically reduces cost per lead by 20–30%.
+1. Use exact match and phrase match keywords.
+Broad match keywords waste budget on irrelevant searches.
+Switching to more targeted match types typically reduces cost per lead by 20 to 30%.

-2. Build a strong negative keyword list — This stops your ads showing for searches that will never convert.
-We typically add 50–100 negative keywords in the first month alone.
+2. Build a strong negative keyword list.
+This stops your ads showing for searches that will never convert.
+We typically add 50 to 100 negative keywords in the first month alone.

-3. Improve your Quality Score — Google charges you less per click when your ads, keywords, and landing pages are highly relevant.
-A Quality Score of 8+ can reduce your CPC by 30–50% compared to average scores.
+3. Improve your Quality Score.
+Google charges you less per click when your ads, keywords, and landing pages are highly relevant.
+A Quality Score of 8+ can reduce your CPC by 30 to 50% compared to average scores.

 Is Google Ads Worth It for Small Businesses?